Rory Fitzpatrick: Post-playing career

 Following Fitzpatrick's retirement, he took ownership of a restaurant called Cooper Deli in the Rochester suburb of Irondequoit.
 In 2021, he entered politics as the Republican candidate for Irondequoit Town Supervisor against Democratic nominee Joe Morelle Jr., the son of Congressman Joe Morelle.
-He defeated Morelle Jr by 76 votes to win the office.
-He lost the election in 2023 to Andrae Evens.
+He defeated Morelle Jr. by 76 votes to win the office.
+He ran for re-election in 2023 but lost to Andrae Evens.